golemfactory/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 node requestor.mjs
 ```

-Result in the command line will look like:
+The output of the script should look very similar to the one below:

 ![](/assets/js-tutorial-05.gif)

-At the end of the script's logs you can see information about node version used on remote computer: v.16.14.0.
-This is a version included in Golem standard image that was used to run the task.
+You can find information regarding the version of the node used on the remote computer - v.16.14.0 - at the end of the script's logs.
+This is the version incorporated into the standard Golem image used to execute the task.

 ## Summary

-You have installed Yagna daemon and run a simple task on Golem Network.
+You've installed the yagna daemon and executed a simple task on the Golem Network.
-You can do much more.
-There are some of the next steps to explore Golem Network world:
+However, you can accomplish much more.
+Here are some suggested next steps to explore the Golem Network world:

 Next steps: